SiddhantChalke/SiddhantChalke/README.md

 - 👋 Hi, I’m @SiddhantChalke
-- 👀 I’m interested in Web Design and Development
+- 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning React JS.
 - 💞️ I’m looking to collaborate on various projects concerned with above mentioned domains
-- 📫 How to reach me ...email en19331041@git-india.edu.in
+- 📫 How to reach me ...email: siddhantchalke20@gmail.com / en19331041@git-india.edu.in
-                               siddhantchalke20@gmail.com

 <!---
 SiddhantChalke/SiddhantChalke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.